linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 });
 {{< /file >}}

-### Implementing Data Fetching
+### Implement Data Fetching

 The portfolio page for this example application fetches two external lists to display results from.
 The data fetching can be handled using a route's JavaScript file, stored in the `app/routes` subdirectory.

 The `/project` route's JavaScript file implements a model for the route, giving it some fetched data and some behaviors.
-The model first fetches the broad list of portfolio projects then exposes two methods, each for providing a different filtered list of projects.
+The model first fetches the broad list of portfolio projects and then exposes two methods, each for providing a different filtered list of projects.

 {{< file "app/routes/projects.js" js >}}
 // Import the route module for handling route-specific behavior.